innolitics/rdm/rdm/init_files/documents/software_plan.md

 - is free from contradiction with the SDS [[62304:5.4.4.b]]
 - considers the risks defined in the Risk Assessment [[62366-1:5.6]].

+{% if system.usability_process.is_used %}
 ## User Interface Evaluation
 **Input** SDS

+When the user interface is changed, re-visit the user interface evaluation and ensure that new user errors and hazards are addressed [[62366-1:5.9]].

 Establish a plan for formative and summative evaluations of the user interface [[62366-1:5.7]].
 For each evaluation, include the:
 - methods being used